top of page

 My dissertation research focused on evaluating the effectiveness of planting pollinator habitat on NCDA&CS Experimental Agricultural Research Stations across the state as a conservation method to support native bee populations.
 The results from this work provides the most detailed survey of native bees in NC to date.
 In addition, I evaluated the potential of this habitat to instigate the spread of pathogens between bee species and measured the effect of the habitat's presence on nearby crop quality and quantity.

-Currently, in my postdoctoral research, I am investigating the complex interactions between protecting beneficial insects and managing crop pests with the overall goal being to protect environmental health in agroecosystems.
+As a postdoctoral research scholar, I investigated the complex interactions between protecting beneficial insects and managing crop pests with the overall goal being to protect environmental health in agroecosystems.
 I am working to develop Integrated Pest and Pollinator Management (IPPM) recommendations for berry growers affected by the invasive fruit fly pest, spotted wing drosophila (SWD; Drosophila suzukii).
 To do this, I work closely with blackberry growers across NC to better understand their management decision making processes and provide real-time updates on data we collect in their fields.
 Together with project collaborators from 10+ different states across the US, we aim to make the management of SWD more sustainable.

 Our world is very connected and actions people make in one area can affect the lives of everyone.
 Thus, I value working on larger geographic scales, especially internationally.
 Previously I worked as a field assistant in The Bahamas on a project evaluating how patch reef quality and predator presence affect fish communities as a way to explore the impacts of reef degradation and overfishing.
 I also have designed and led an independent research project with Peace Corps Volunteers measuring disease occurrence in managed honey bee colonies in northern rural Peru and evaluated the potential spread of those diseases to wild and native bees.
 In the future, I hope to continue to build international connections and collaborations.